alexiagalati/social-configural-dynamics/README.md

 <li> Code_LMERs.R files: code for obtaining the descriptives and running the linear mixed effects models reported in the paper</li>
 <li> code for analyzing the data of the follow-up experiments</li></ul>

+The "Stims" folder contains:
+<ul><li>folders with the experimental lists used in Exp 1A/B and Exp2</li>
+<li>folders containing screenshots of the unique configurations from Exps 1A/B and 2, used in the follow-up experiments</li></ul>

 <b>Notes</b>